pelias/polylines/README.md

 Currently there is a single planet-wide road network file which was cut on 9th Aug 2016, [download here](http://missinglink.files.s3.amazonaws.com/road_network.gz) (1.3GB compressed, 2.1GB uncompressed).

+For more information on how the extract was generated, see the wiki article: [Generating polylines from using Valhallah](https://github.com/pelias/polylines/wiki/Generating-polylines-from-using-Valhallah).

 We also have some smaller extracts for testing purposed, a small number were manually cut from pbf for the geographies of our major contributors, open an issue if you would like another geography listed:

 **note:** these extracts were generated using a different method from the planet cut above.